supermetalmons/mons-dot-rehab/README.md

 # mons-dot-rehab

+play mons

+## Getting Started

 This project is generated with the [create-solana-dapp](https://github.com/solana-developers/create-solana-dapp) generator.

-## Getting Started

 ### Prerequisites